ACM-Research/Agent-Chase/README.md

 ### Defender
 The defender's objective is to stop the attacker from reaching the goal.
 This is done by "tagging" the attacker, which is whenever the hitboxes of the defender and attacker collide.
 To prevent "goal-camping", where the defender just sits by the goal and moves very little, the defender is incentivized to actively chase the attacker, attempting to end the episode as quickly as possible.

+Here is some additional information about the project that is not in the poster:

 ## Environment